JamesBarwell/godot-docs/getting_started/step_by_step/signals.rst

 .. image:: img/signals_09_scene_setup.png

 Save your newly created scene.

+In the FileSystem dock, right click on your new scene file and select "Set As Main Scene".

 You can then run it with :kbd:`F6`.

 Connecting a signal in the editor
 ---------------------------------